tsmdepaper/tsmde/readme.md

 ``````
 to ensure every package is installed correctly for this repo.

+You also need to have a working R installation to allow the experiments that use `rpy2`
 ## File Directory

 The file directory is given as